 Georgetown McDonough provides the ideal global learning community for working professionals who aspire to lead at a higher level while continuing their careers.
-The Flex MBA is the next innovative evolution of Georgetown's highly ranked Evening MBA and will launch in fall 2019.
+The Flex MBA is the next innovative evolution of Georgetown's highly ranked part-time program and launched in fall 2020.
 The program is taught by the same faculty, follows the same core MBA courses, and confers the same degree as Georgetown’s Full-time MBA.
 The Flex MBA will provide greater flexibility in duration of degree (28-60 months), delivery of courses (Saturday electives and more Intensive Learning Experiences), and innovations in using technology (hybrid electives).

 Through rigorous coursework, experiential learning, and the case method, the Georgetown McDonough MBA curriculum inspires collaboration among both students and faculty.
 A challenging core curriculum with an emphasis on ethical leadership provides students with a general management framework that is crucial for continued professional accomplishments.